LokimuKH19/DRQI/README.md

 - The DRQI was validated by neutron transport equation, showing its potential for nuclear engineering usage.
 - What about a visualization tool for fast analysis of reactor core based on DRQI?
 In the future?

+### 2025-07-07
+- Now `views.py` supports resizing by the UI instead of manually modify the code when saving figures.
 ---

 ## ⚠️ Known Issues & Notes